mkner/robo-time/docs/examples.rst

    wc.timestamp()
    1970-01-01 00:00:49 734483

-| Running the initialization routine for WorldClock updates and
+| Running the initialization routine for **WorldClock** updates and
-| synchronizes its time to the global NTP UTC servers.
+| synchronizes its time to the global NTP/UTC servers.
 |

 .. code-block:: python